Marien-RENAUD/PnP_ULA_posterior_law_sensivity/README.md

 The folder pnp_ula_images contains the code use to run PnP-ULA on images (in gray-scale and in color).
 A specific README.md explain how to use the code in that folder.
 Various results of PnP-ULA on different images can also be find in the folder pnp_ula_images/results.

+## Results

+Here are some video presented samples during the stochastic process.
+Note how the quality increase during this process and how the Markov Chain continue to discover new possibilities.

 <table>
   <tr>
     <td><img src="pnp_ula_images/results/result_gray/simpson_nb512/simpson_gif.gif" width="220" height="220" /></td>